How I stop myself from over eating when I eat out

 Whilst I think we should all cook more at home and eat out less, I also don’t think eating out should make you feel stressed.

-It's not always easy, and sometimes, you will over indulge and that is ok.
-You can easily balance it out over the following few days.
-Beating yourself up about it won't help.
+It’s not always easy, and sometimes, you will eat more than you planned and that is ok.
+If you feel guilty, read this.
+Beating yourself up about it won’t help.
 It may only lead to yo-yo dieting or emotional eating later on.